 While Eriksson’s efforts were ultimately unsuccessful, his replacement, Nigel Pearson, ended Leicester’s 10-year exile from the top-flight – with Schmeichel appearing in all 46 of City’s matches as the Foxes won the Championship title with 102 points in 2013/14.

-With excellent shot-stopping and distribution abilities, Schmeichel settled into the Premier League with ease, despite suffering an injury which limited him to 24 top-flight outings.
+The ‘keeper was later named in the English Football League’s Team of the Decade for the passage of time between 2005 and 2015.
+With excellent shot-stopping and distribution abilities, Schmeichel settled into the Premier League with ease, despite suffering an injury which limited him to 24 top-flight outings in 2014/15.

 His return, though, coincided with an incredible run of seven wins in nine matches to secure City’s top-flight survival – form that continued the following year under Claudio Ranieri as Schmeichel kept 15 clean sheets to help Leicester seal an historic first Premier League title.

-Fans came to expect the extraordinary from their confident Danish ‘keeper and he duly delivered with four clean sheets and several crucial interventions during the Club’s maiden Champions League run.
+Fans came to expect the extraordinary from their confident Danish ‘keeper and he duly delivered with four clean sheets and several crucial interventions during the Club’s maiden UEFA Champions League run.

-In Russia, after playing a key role in qualification for Åge Hareide's men, Schmeichel broke a record previously held by father Peter by going 533 minutes without conceding a goal in Denmark's colours.
+Schmeichel’s continued excellence for the Foxes during the 2017/18 campaign earned him the No.1 shirt for Denmark at the 2018 FIFA World Cup as his home country reached the last-16 stage.
+In Russia, after playing a key role in qualification for Åge Hareide's men, Schmeichel broke a record previously held by his father Peter by going 533 minutes without conceding a goal in Denmark's colours.

-Another highlight at the World Cup, despite the result, was Schmeichel making three penalty saves – one in extra-time and another two in the shootout – as Denmark were edged by eventual finalists Croatia.
+Another highlight at the World Cup, despite the end result, was Schmeichel making three penalty saves – one in extra-time and another two in the shootout – as Denmark were edged by eventual finalists Croatia.